hazelcast/hazelcast/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 needed by the app.
 This is a net loss of resources.
-2. If an item is updated in the RDBMS, but its TTL has not been reached yet, then the cache will return the state data.
+2. If an item is updated in the RDBMS, but its TTL has not been reached yet, then the cache will return the stale data.
 This defeats the purpose.

 With longer TTL, we avoid unnecessary round trips but return more stale